 - The Prep and Learning Module, an individualized, self-paced online review

-- Access to up to four additional Placement Assessments
+- Access to up to two additional Placement Assessments

 The University of Maine encourages each student to spend time in the Prep and Learning Module, even if the desired score is achieved, because time spent in ALEKS will ultimately lead to better preparation and improved grades.

 This is a “Placement Assessment,” not a test.
 The difference is that a Placement Assessment is designed to determine what a student knows and what a student needs to work on.
-At the end of the ALEKS PPL Assessment, a student will have a much better sense of his/her strengths and weaknesses in math.
-Students then have a chance to brush on topics that may have been forgotten or haven’t been practiced for some time.
+At the end of the ALEKS PPL Assessment, students will have a much better sense of their strengths and weaknesses in math.
+Students then have a chance to brush up on topics that may have been forgotten or haven’t been practiced for some time.

 When do I take the ALEKS PPL Assessment?